collective/volto-data-grid-widget/README.md

 #### Other options

-These options can be added in the `frontendOption` of the widget when defining the schema in the backend.
+These options can be added in the `frontendOptions` of the widget when defining the schema in the backend.

 | Option          | Default value |
 | --------------- | ------------- |